python/mypy/docs/source/command_line.rst

     This flag reports an error whenever a function with type annotations calls a function defined without annotations.

-.. option:: --untyped-call-exception
+.. option:: --untyped-calls-exclude

     This flag allows to selectively disable :option:`--disallow-untyped-calls` for functions and methods defined in specific packages, modules, or classes.
-    Note that each exception entry acts as a prefix.
+    Note that each exclude entry acts as a prefix.
 For example (assuming there are no type annotations for ``third_party_lib`` available):

     .. code-block:: python

         # mypy --disallow-untyped-calls
-        #      --untyped-call-exception=third_party_lib.module_a
+        #      --untyped-calls-exclude=third_party_lib.module_a
-        #      --untyped-call-exception=foo.A
+        #      --untyped-calls-exclude=foo.A
         from third_party_lib.module_a import some_func
         from third_party_lib.module_b import other_func
         import foo